Cannes auction of space trip with DiCaprio raises 1.2 million euros for charity

 CANNES (Reuters) - A trip to space with Hollywood actor Leonardo DiCaprio raised 1.2 million euros ($1.5 million) for charity at a glitzy fundraiser at the Cannes film festival on Thursday.

-Actress Sharon Stone said the winning bidder would spend three days in training with DiCaprio in New Mexico before blast-off.
+Actress Sharon Stone said the winner would spend three days in training with DiCaprio in Mexico before blast-off.

 “You don’t get to go to outer space every day with a handsome movie star,” said Stone, dressed in a tight-fitting white dress with a gold snake trim down the back.